The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 The episode has raised questions about whether the financial markets have one set of rules for deep-pocketed professionals and another for the average individual; where democratization of finance stops and recklessness begins; and whether regulators have failed to police or even understand social media’s effects upon markets.

 It also shows that the same disruptive sentiments that upended American politics in recent years are now taking aim at the financial system.
-Just as populist forces challenged a system of globalization that favored Wall Street and giant corporations rather than factory workers, a grass roots reaction against financial markets tilted to benefit the rich may be underway.
+Just as populist forces challenged a system of globalization that favored Wall Street and giant corporations rather than factory workers, a grass-roots reaction against financial markets tilted to benefit the rich may be underway.

 “What’s going on is a very big deal.
 It’s destroyed a lot of pretenses,” said Chris Arnade, who spent 20 years on Wall Street before becoming a writer on poverty issues.
 “It’s been building up for a long time.
 It’s the erosion of the public trust.
-It’s a sense of the game is rigged …[And] if you feel like the game is rigged, you’re not going to play by the rules.”
+It’s a sense of the game is rigged. …[And] if you feel like the game is rigged, you’re not going to play by the rules.”

 But what began publicly with Burry’s observation of GameStop’s untapped potential has morphed into a phenomenon — one that is unmoored from traditional investing practices, driven by Gill’s unconventional talent for instigating what some call a revolution.

-This tale of good vs. evil also is not as straightforward as it seems.
+This tale of small investors vs. large institutions also is not as straightforward as it seems.
 Along with the retail hordes on Reddit, wealthy investors played an important role in GameStop’s rise.
 The company’s largest shareholders, according to the most recent securities filings, are Fidelity Investments and BlackRock, two of Wall Street’s most powerful players.

 Some of the average investors on the popular message boards have financial industry experience, including at firms like Goldman Sachs.
-And many analysts say that some of those posting on the site are likely institutional investors posing as individuals.
+And many analysts say that some of those posting on the site are probably institutional investors posing as individuals.

 “This is not entirely a David v.
 Goliath story.
-There are some sophisticated resources on both sides of these trades,” said Tyler Gellasch, executive director of the nonprofit Healthy Markets Association and a former Securities and Exchange Commission.
+There are some sophisticated resources on both sides of these trades,” said Tyler Gellasch, executive director of the nonprofit Healthy Markets Association and a former Securities and Exchange Commission counsel.

 On Monday, GameStop shares closed at $225, down nearly one-third.